 Unless a contrary choice is indicated, all duly executed proxies will be voted in accordance with the instructions set forth on the back side of the proxy card.
 Abstentions and "non-votes" are counted as present only for purposes of determining a quorum.
 Because directors are elected by a plurality of the votes cast, abstentions are not considered in the election of directors.
-In addition, the ratification of Coopers & Lybrand L.L.P. is determined by the number of votes cast; therefore, an abstention or withholding of authority to vote will not affect the outcome.
-Abstentions and "non-votes" will be treated as votes against Proposal 2 or any other proposals (excluding the election of directors and ratification of auditors) presented to the stockholders.
 A "non-vote" occurs when a nominee holding shares for a beneficial owner votes on one proposal, but does not vote on another proposal because the nominee does not have discretionary voting power and has not received instruction from the beneficial owner.